+statute law laws passed by

+Parliament

-statute law Laws passed by Parliament Statute law is law made by federal, state and territory parliaments in the form of statutes or legislation (also known as enacted law), or by other government bodies in the form of by-laws, orders, rules and regulations, and known as delegated legislation.
+Statute law is law made by federal, state and territory parliaments in the form of statutes or legislation (also known as enacted law), or by other government bodies in the form of by-laws, orders, rules and regulations, and known as delegated legislation.

-Today, legislation is the major source of law in Australia for business and its impact on business should never be underestimated.
-Some of the more important legislation that impacts on business includes the following:
+Today, legislation is the major source of law in Australia for business, and its impact on business should never be underestimated.
+While the states and territories have the power to pass business-related legislation, including discrimination, work health and safety and workers' compensation legislation, today it tends to be the Commonwealth Government that passes most of the important business-related legislation.
+This includes:

-- The Competition and Consumer Act 2010 (Cth)-while this legislation has far-reaching implications for how businesses interact with each other, it also regulates how business does business with consumers (the consumer protection provisions of the Act are found in Schedule 2 as the Australian Consumer Law or ACL). - The Corporations Act 2001 (Cth)-this Act sets out the laws regulating what business entities such as companies and managed investment schemes can do in Australia. - The Business Names Registration Act 2011 (Cth)-this Act allows a person or other legal entity to register a name or title to identify their business to customers and competitors. - The National Consumer Credit Protection Act 2009 (Cth)-this Act regulates the provision of credit in Australia. - Intellectual property legislation-this includes protection of patents (Patents Act 1990 (Cth)), trade marks (Trade Marks Act 1995 (Cth)), designs (Designs Act 2003 (Cth)) and plant breeders' rights (Plant Breeder's Rights Act 1994 (Cth)) in Australia.
+- ▶ The Competition and Consumer Act 2010 (Cth)-while this legislation has far-reaching implications for how businesses interact with each other, it also regulates how business does business with consumers (the consumer protection provisions of the Act, which are found in Schedule 2 as the Australian Consumer Law). - ▶ The Corporations Act 2001 (Cth)-this Act sets out the laws regulating what business entities such as companies and managed investment schemes can do in Australia. - ▶ The Business Names Registration Act 2011 (Cth)-this Act allows a person or other legal entity to register a name or title to identify their business to customers and competitors. - ▶ The National Consumer Credit Protection Act 2009 (Cth)-this Act regulates the provision of credit in Australia. - ▶ Intellectual property legislation-this includes protection of patents (Patents Act 1990 (Cth)), trade marks (Trade Marks Act 1995 (Cth)), designs (Designs Act 2003 (Cth)) and plant breeders' rights (Plant Breeder's Rights Act 1994 (Cth)) in Australia.
 The legislation also protects new ideas and provides the legal holder with exclusive rights to sell, promote or develop their product while limiting the ability of other businesses to compete with it.

-Intellectual property also has an important role to play in the area of franchising.
-It allows the owner to license (and control the use of) intellectual property rights to franchisees by way of a franchising agreement.
+Intellectual property law also has an important role to play in the area of franchising.
+It allows the owner (the franchisor) to license (and control the use of) intellectual property rights to franchisees (the person or organisation that buys the right to own and operate the business established by the franchisor, such as McDonald's, KFC, 7-Eleven) by way of a franchising agreement.